TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-replicationotprogress.md

 	productPesIds="16370"
 	cloudEnvironments="public"
 />
-# Replication does not progress in A2A scenario
+# Replication does not progress in Azure to Azure (A2A) scenario

 ## **Recommended steps**
 - [Troubleshoot common Azure to Azure VM ongoing replication issues](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-troubleshoot-replication)<br>